abishekatp/notes/QC/100_SS_Classical_Information.md

-## Where does the probabilty comes into the picture?
+## Where does the probabilty come into the picture of classical world?

 * We don't always know the current state of the clssical system for sure.
 Sometime the state of the classical system can be unknown.
 If your friend is holding a torch light inside a room.
 You won't know the state of the torch light untill you go and see inside the room.
 Untill then the probabilty of torch being ON will be 1/2 and being OFF can be 1/2.
 Then you can represent the state of the torch light using following column vector.